 Policies on forest management should recognize and aim to meet the social needs from forests.
 Decisions about SFM should be participatory and inclusive and the costs and benefits of forest management should be shared equitably among stakeholders.
 Community involvement is essential for SFM to succeed.
 It is about equal footing, empowerment and capacity building.

-Natural tropical production forests need to be managed for multi-purpose objectives as described under Principle 6.
+The provision of safe and adequate working conditions and capacity building are essential elements for SFM.

 Social values, such as supporting local livelihoods, are essential ingredients of multi-purpose forest management.

-Community forest management (CFM) - embracing various degrees of community involvement, including arrangements such as participatory forest management, joint forest management, collaborative or co- management and community-based forest management - can significantly contribute to improve the livelihoods of rural people, maintain and increase forest carbon stocks, while other environmental and social services.
+Community forest management (CFM) - embracing various degrees of community involvement, including arrangements such as participatory natural forest management, joint forest management, collaborative or co-management and community-based forest management - can significantly contribute to improve the livelihoods of rural people, manage timber yields, maintain and increase forest carbon stocks or provide other environmental and social services.
 CFM can also be an important vehicle providing employment and income, strengthening community rights on land and resource use, as well as organizational capacities for achieving sustainable development.
-Community forest management is defined here according to the UNFF (2011) as "the management of forest lands and forest resources by or with local people, whether for commercial or non-commercial purposes".
-Local people encompass a diversity of actors including native groups, other traditional communities, settlers and migrants.
-The associated concept of smallholder forest management is also considered, though in this case land and resource use rights are not collective and most management activities are not necessarily shared among.
+Local people encompass a diversity of actors including indigenous peoples, other traditional communities, settlers and migrants.
+The associated concept of smallholder forest management is also considered, however, this is more concerned with the management of planted or semi-natural forests.

 Active and informed participation of communities and stakeholders.
 An appropriate understanding of SFM encompasses a wide range of social, economic and environmental processes and interrelationships, including gender aspects that affect decision making.
 Decision-making processes should embrace the different phases of the forest management cycle (from strategic and operational planning to implementation to monitoring and evaluation).
 Participatory approaches that link forest stakeholders, empower local communities and strengthen adaptive capacities of communities as well as of local governments are of particular importance.
 The active and informed participation of communities and stakeholders in forest management decisions is critical to the credibility and sustainability of management processes.
-Public awareness raising and communication activities play an important role in informing and educating the public, thereby allowing them to more effectively participate in SFM decision-making.
+Public awareness-raising and communication activities play an important role in informing and educating the public, thereby allowing them to more effectively participate in SFM decision-making.
 An informed, free, and independent development of opinions among indigenous peoples in particular is one of the essential elements for successfully managing natural tropical forests.

-The practice of free, prior, and informed consent (FPIC).
-This consists of giving local people a formal role -and some form of veto power-in the consultations and ultimate decisions about local development projects.
+The practice of free, prior, and informed consent (FPIC) consists of giving local people a formal role - and some form of veto power - in the consultations and ultimate decisions about local development projects.
 It is intended to secure the rights of indigenous peoples and local communities: their rights to self-determination, to control access to their land and natural resources, and to share in the benefits when these are utilized by others.
 FPIC is a tool for greater equity and a natural pathway to a co-management role for local communities in large development projects.